 What’s best when it comes to caring for outdoor succulents?
 I’ve learned a few important tips for keeping these popular plants healthy and vibrant all season long!

-While I was at a local garden center back in May, I was drawn to the section of tiny succulent plants and couldn’t leave without picking up a bunch.
+While I was at a local garden centre back in May, I was drawn to the section of tiny succulent plants and couldn’t leave without picking up a bunch.
 At first I shoved all nine in a wooden crate for my outdoor brunch tablescape, but it didn’t take long for the plants to outgrow their temporary living quarters.
-Eventually I was able to find the perfect pot to transfer them into, and I’m happy to report they’re thriving in their new home located on our front porch.
+Eventually, I was able to find the perfect pot to transfer them into, and I’m happy to report they’re thriving in their new home located on our front porch.

 Tips for Caring for Outdoor Succulents:

 I find it’s best to keep these plants out of the rain if possible so the amount of water they receive every week is controlled.
 The most common problem with succulents is rot.
 So, how often should you water succulents?
 Depending on the outdoor temperature, I give mine a good watering once a week throughout the summer allowing the soil to dry out in between.
 The closer we get to fall I plan on extending the amount of time in between.

 Succulents don’t like their roots sitting in water for long periods of time.

 A good succulent potting soil with vermiculite allows for adequate drainage, as does rocks or pebbles at the bottom of a pot.
 If you plan on planting succulents in a bed instead of a container, mix a good amount of sand in the soil for proper drainage.

 These plants require a lot of light, but extreme sun may burn the leaves turning them brown or spotted.
 A perfect spot outdoors is an area that receives a good amount of sunlight (6-8 hours) and bit of shade during the intense heat of a summer day.
 A sign that your plants aren’t getting enough sunlight is if they start to stretch out with a lot of space between their leaves.